 - 20,000 Aeroplan points as a one-time renewal bonus, upon spending $7,500 in the first year

-The annual fee of $139 is waived for the first year under the current promotion; otherwise, holding TD’s All-Inclusive Banking Plan can also waive the annual fee on this card.
+The annual fee of $139 isn’t waived under the current promotion; however, holding TD’s All-Inclusive Banking Plan can waive the annual fee on this card.

 The TD Aeroplan Visa Infinite offers you 1.5 Aeroplan points per dollar spent on gas and groceries.
 Meanwhile, you’ll earn 1 Aeroplan point per dollar spent on all other purchases.

 The earning rates on this card are good, but not great.
-The 1.5x category is outstripped by the American Express Gold Rewards Card, which offers 2 Amex MR points per dollar spent on the same purchases.
-Since Amex MR points can be transferred to Aeroplan at a 1:1 ratio, the 1.5x multiplier on the TD Aeroplan doesn’t quite stack up to that, and you’d be better off using the Gold Rewards Card instead.
+The 1.5x category is outstripped by the American Express Cobalt Card, which offers 5 Amex MR points per dollar spent on the same purchases.
+Since Amex MR points can be transferred to Aeroplan at a 1:1 ratio, the 1.5x multiplier on the TD Aeroplan doesn’t quite stack up to that, and you’d be better off using the Cobalt Card instead.